HÀ NỘI — The World Bank has recommended 20 actions that address three priority areas for Việt Nam’s successful offshore wind industry.

 The WB warned that nearshore projects in proximity to key biodiversity areas, critical habitats, and sensitive natural habitats will likely result in very high environmental impacts and may be unlikely to meet WB Group environmental and social standards.

-The cost of energy of the first offshore wind projects will likely be high, at 150-200 USD/MWh, due to a lower capacity factor, limited use of local suppliers, and small project scale.
+The cost of energy of the first offshore wind projects will likely be high, at US$150-200 per MWh, due to a lower capacity factor, limited use of local suppliers, and small project scale.

-Experience from other markets has shown that the cost of energy quickly reduces as more capacity is built out, with risks reducing and local capability increasing.
-In this scenario, the cost of energy of projects can be expected to reduce to around 80–90 USD/MWh by 2030 and 60–70 USD/MWh by 2035.
+Experience from other markets has shown that the cost of energy quickly drops as more capacity is built out, with risks reducing and local capability increasing.
+In this scenario, the cost of energy of projects can be expected to fall to around $80–90 per MWh by 2030 and $60–70 per MWh by 2035.

 Local jobs will quadruple and there will be more value added to the economy.
 Consumers will enjoy less than half the net cost, according to the report.

-Experience in developed offshore wind markets suggest that ambitious, long-term targets can serve as cornerstones for industry development, it continued.
+Experience in developed offshore wind markets suggest that ambitious, long-term targets can serve as cornerstones for industry development.